ogoyal/Java-Parser/README.md

 Java-Parser
 ===========
-This Java Program converts any E program into a C program.
+This Java Program translates any E program into a C program.
 E is a made up programming language.